Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Conclusion

 \section{Conclusion}

-RGNN execution has performance challenges due to the inherent computation pattern, the gap between the programming interface and kernel APIs, and the high kernel optimization cost due to its coupling with layout and heterogeneity.
-To systematically address these performance challenges, we presented the \oursystem{} IR and code generator for end-to-end RGNN training and inference.
+RGNN execution has performance challenges due to the inherent computation pattern, the gap between the programming interface and kernel APIs, and the high kernel optimization cost due to the kernels' coupling with layout and heterogeneity.
+To systematically address these challenges, we presented the \oursystem{} IR and code generator for end-to-end RGNN training and inference.
 The IR design \textit{decouples} the model semantics, data layout, and operator-specific schedule, and \textit{expresses} these opportunities to allow them to be integrated into the design space as integral elements.

-By building on one GEMM template and a traversal template, \oursystem{} already achieves up to 7.8$\times$ speed-up in inference and up to 5.6$\times$ speed-up in training compared with state-of-the-art systems when executing RGCN, RGAT, HGT on heterogeneous datasets provided by DGL and OGB.
-We further propose and evaluate two techniques made possible by the \oursystem{} IR-based code generator, i.e., linear-operator fusion, and compact tensor materialization, and further obtain up to 2.0$\times$ speed-up in inference and up to 2.2$\times$ speed-up in training compared to the \oursystem{} unoptimized code.
+Based on a GEMM template and a traversal template, \oursystem{} already achieves up to 43.7$\times$ speed-up in training and inference compared to state-of-the-art systems.
+Linear operator reordering and compact tensor materialization obtain up to 3.8$\times$ speed-up compared to the \oursystem{} unoptimized code.